Florida: Geography

 Much of Florida is on a peninsula between the Gulf of Mexico, the Atlantic Ocean and the Straits of Florida.
 Spanning two time zones, it extends to the northwest into a panhandle, extending along the northern Gulf of Mexico.
 It is bordered on the north by Georgia and Alabama, and on the west, at the end of the panhandle, by Alabama.
 It is the only state that borders both the Atlantic Ocean and the Gulf of Mexico.

-Florida also is the southernmost of the 48 contiguous states, Hawaii being the only one of the fifty states reaching farther south.
+Florida is the southernmost of the 48 contiguous states, Hawaii being the only one of the fifty states reaching farther south.
 Florida is west of the Bahamas and 90 mi north of Cuba.
 Florida is one of the largest states east of the Mississippi River, and only Alaska and Michigan are larger in water area.
 The water boundary is 3 nmi offshore in the Atlantic Ocean and 9 nmi offshore in the Gulf of Mexico.

 At 345 ft above mean sea level, Britton Hill is the highest point in Florida and the lowest highpoint of any U.S. state.
 Much of the state south of Orlando lies at a lower elevation than northern Florida, and is fairly level.
 Much of the state is at or near sea level.
 Some places, such as Clearwater have promontories that rise 50 to 100 ft above the water.
 Much of Central and North Florida, typically 25 mi or more away from the coastline, have rolling hills with elevations ranging from 100 to 250 ft.
 The highest point in peninsular Florida (east and south of the Suwannee River), Sugarloaf Mountain, is a 312 ft peak in Lake County.
 On average, Florida is the flattest state in the United States.

 Florida is mostly low-lying and flat as this topographic map shows.

 Lake Okeechobee, the largest lake in Florida, is the tenth-largest natural freshwater lake among the 50 states of the United States and the second-largest natural freshwater lake contained entirely within the contiguous 48 states, after Lake Michigan.
 The longest river within Florida is the St. Johns River, at 310 miles long.
 The drop in elevation from its headwaters South Florida to its mouth in Jacksonville is less than 30 feet.